 That is lazy parenting and totally undermines what mom has just said.
 Bad dad…

 Insecurity is another reason why one parent is always undermining the other.
-One parent feels like they should not be giving any discipline, maybe because they think they are not good enough, or because they always make mistakes, they don’t want to pass that on.
+One parent feels like they should not be giving any discipline, maybe because they think they are not good enough or always make mistakes; they don’t want to pass that on.

 5 Tips If One Parent Is Undermining The Other

 First things first, stop arguing in front of your child.
 In fact, stop arguing full stop and start talking instead.
-I know it is easier said than done, but your child will respect both of you more, and will also learn that issues get resolved by talking, and not shouting.
+I know it is easier said than done, but your child will respect both of you more and learn that issues get resolved by talking and not shouting.

 Discuss The Ground Rules

-Now that you no longer argue in front of your child (and that includes in another room, but still loud enough for them to hear), the next step is to set ground rules.
+Now that you no longer argue in front of your child (including in another room, but still loud enough for them to hear), the next step is to set ground rules.

 Discuss The Fallout Of Inconsistent Parenting

 If you are giving inconsistent parenting, your child will not know what to expect in life.
-You need to remain consistent.
+It would help if you remained consistent.